mikailreialt/Hackintosh-HP-Probook-430-G3-Skylake/README.md

 #### Important
 - In the config.plist, section `PlatformInfo > Generic`, the following fields are currently edited with CHANGEME.
 Please generate your own serial.
 (Reccommended SMBIOS : MacBookPro14,1 for macOS Monterey and below, MacBookPro15,1 for Ventura and above)

-- This repo can be helpful for other HP Probook/Elitebook series notebooks
+- This repo can be helpful for other HP Probook/Elitebook series notebooks (May Vary)

 ### Bios Configuration